YUKON DELTA SCHOLARSHIP GUIDELINES

-A. Recipient must be a resident of one of the six member villages of YDFDA for at least five continuous years at any time prior to application.
+A. Recipient must be a resident of one of the six-member villages of YDFDA for at least five continuous years at any time prior to application.
 These villages are Alakanuk, Emmonak, Grayling, Kotlik, Mountain Village, and Nunam Iqua.
 Scholarships will be awarded subject to the availability of funds.

 B. Recipient must be in good academic standing to continue to be eligible to receive his/her award.
 Freshman students must maintain a minimum cumulative GPA of 2.0 for the first year, sophomore students must maintain a minimum cumulative GPA of 2.25, all other students must maintain a minimum cumulative GPA of 2.5 until they graduate.
 Graduate students must maintain a minimum cumulative GPA of 2.5 for the first semester and a minimum cumulative GPA of 3.0 thereafter.

-C. For vocational students, the recipient must be accepted in a vocational course that is of a minimum of three (3) months full time in duration.
+C. For vocational students, the recipient must be accepted into a vocational course that is a minimum of three (3) months full time in duration.
 The vocational training institute must provide assurances of the student’s satisfactory progress towards goals, completion of the course and certification.
 Exceptions to the minimum duration period may be made for those courses that last four to six weeks in duration i.e. CDL training.